AasimMK/img2txt/ReadMe.md

 Pytesseract is a python wrapper for Google Tesseract.

 ### Dependency
-You will need Python3.x and [Google Tesseract](https://opensource.google.com/projects/tesseract) to run this program.he packages are listed below:
+You will need Python3.x and [Google Tesseract](https://opensource.google.com/projects/tesseract) to run this program.
+The packages are listed below:

 To install [Google Tesseract](https://opensource.google.com/projects/tesseract) in Mac OS, run below commands in terminal:
 ```sh